Rob-Mundy/p4-weddingapp/README.md

 * Home Page

   ![Home Page (unauthenticated)](/static/images/home_page_hero_and_signup_login.png)
-  * A bold and clear tag line states to the user that the site offers "Wedding planning made easy".
+  * A bold and clear tagline states to the user that the site offers "Wedding planning made easy".
   * A succinct description of the site's core functionaily is detailed below; "Create guestlists, send RSVP invitations and view attendees via simple dashboards".
   * An evocative hero image of a married couple appearing serene in a picturesque landscape is included to stir the emotions of the would-be site user.
   * Large buttons sit beneath the site description encouraging the user to Sign Up or Log In.